haugene/docker-transmission-openvpn/docs/tips-tricks.md

 This service is assuming that there is a `bittorrent` user set up with a home directory at `/home/bittorrent/`.
 The data directory will be mounted at `/home/bittorrent/data/`.
 This can be changed to whichever user and location you're using.

 OpenVPN is set to exit if there is a connection failure.
-OpenVPN exiting triggers the container to also exit, then the `Restart=always` definition in the `transmission-openvpn.service` file tells systems to restart things again.
+OpenVPN exiting triggers the container to also exit, and then the `Restart=always` definition in the `transmission-openvpn.service` file tells systems to restart things again.

 ```bash
 [Unit]